cloudwwh/Ansible-Playbooks/2-task.README.md

  Create a playbook called /home/ansible/bootstrap.yml for the below System Admin tasks

-To All hosts:
 - Edit /etc/hosts to include the host entry
 .
 Install elinks
 .
 Create the new user
 .
 Copy the files /home/ansible/motd and /home/ansible/issue to /etc/

-To Network Servers
 .
 Install nmap-ncat
 .
 Create the user xyzcorp_network

-T SysAdmin servers
-.
-Copy /home/ansible/scripts.tgz from the control node to /mnt/storage
+- Copy /home/ansible/scripts.tgz from the control node to /mnt/storage